LSU-LENDlab/ERP-simplified/README.md

 To execute this step, ensure that the Step 1 cell is highlighted by clicking anywhere within the cell and then click "Run Section" or cmd+enter.
 You will then be prompted to assign a folder to each directory variable.

+#### Or

+As stated above, ERP-Simplified works using a series of directories that is pulls and pushes data to.
+In the second iteration of Step 1, ERP-Simplified simply creates the required folders automatically in MATLAB's current working directory.
+If you wish to see MATLAB's current working directory simply type `pwd` in the command window.
+The output that you are shown from that is where the required folders will be created.
+The only work that you must do is add raw EEG data into the raw directory.
+Other than that, this is a fast and quick way to create the necessary directories to get started with ERP-Simplified.

+To execute this step, ensure that the Step 1 cell is highlighted by clicking anywhere within the cell and then click "Run Section" or cmd+enter.
+You will then be prompted to assign a folder to each directory variable.

 ## Step 2: Establish parameters

 When analyzing time-series data, such as EEG data, you will need to filter the data using a highpass and lowpass filter.
 These values have already been inlcuded in the ERP_simplified.m script and are standard but you may change them at your own discression.